A case of Löfgren's syndrome confused with... (2019 study) Skip to main content

 Study Limitations

-As a single case report, the findings cannot be generalized to a broader patient population.
+This is a single case report, so the findings cannot be generalized to other patients or used to draw conclusions about cause and effect.

 Was this summary helpful?